The tech adoption lifecycle explains how the use of new products or innovation spreads.

 (Clicking on the below image will enlarge it to a reading-friendly size)

-Please click the above image (specific to Southern Africa) to expand this view of typical user types.
-It has been amended slightly for commercial property.
+The above image unpacks your typical user types.
+It has been amended slightly for commercial property, and tweaked for Southern Africa.

 Adoption happens from left to right – starting with the small minority of innovators on the left.
 According to the theory, use by each segment occurs strictly in sequence.
 A segment or adopter group will only adopt if used by the immediately previous segment.
 In other words, adoption doesn’t “leapfrog” or skip adopter groups.